Survey information and preparation guide

 - Follow ups after the survey

-To save administration time for our largely volunteer staff, we do ask that you pay in advance for your survey.
-This is priced according to the number of bedrooms plus living rooms, because this affects the time taken on the survey.
+All surveys are paid for in advance by bank transfer.
+This is priced according to the number of bedrooms plus living rooms, because this determines how long the survey takes.
 See our pricing for various sizes of homes.

 Please make on-line payments to The CHEESE Project.
 Sort code 08-92-99, account number 65849565 with your name as reference.
 Cheques should be posted to: Mike Andrews, Managing Director, The C.H.E.E.S.E.
 Project CIC, 28 Seawalls, Seawalls Road, Sneyd Park, Bristol BS9 1PG.

 In order for us to conduct an efficient and successful survey, we need you to make some preparations around your home before the survey: